mario-ruoff/minimal-piano-native/README.md

 </p>

 ## Description
-Minimal Piano Native is is an free, open-source piano app without any ads or in-app purchases.
+Minimal Piano Native is is a free, open-source piano app without any ads or in-app purchases.
 It is a rebuild of the original Minimal Piano app built in React: [Minimal Piano React](https://github.com/mario-ruoff/minimal-piano-react)

 ## Screenshots
 <p align="center">